antoniojbt/project_quickstart/templates/report_templates/README_report_docs.rst

 - project_XXXX/code/docs for the code documentation
 - project_XXXX/documents_and_manuscript/ for the manuscript preparation
+- project_XXXX/results/pipeline_XXXX/report_pipeline_XXX

-index.rst (or other rst file) can be used as the master document, simply include all file names to be rendered.
+index.rst (or other rst file) is used as the master document, simply include all file names to be rendered there.